xdrip/xdrip_docs/docs/use/cloud.md

 ### Dexcom Share Server Upload

-!!!warning "Your username cannot be an email address or a phone number"
+!!!warning "Your username cannot be a phone number"
     You should create a [dependent account](https://www.dexcom.com/faqs/how-do-i-create-a-dependent-account) to have a text only username.
     Once created the new dependent account, make sure you're logged with this account in your Dexcom apps and recreate all followers.